pernekshetra/pernekshetra.github.io/README.md

-Simple website to create an overlay image
+Simple website to create a profile image using overlay image and user input image

+Todo: Support cropping/rearranging